 An extensive program of laboratory research provides the means for students and faculty to work together to explore interesting phenomena in cognition, development, emotion, health, motivation, neuroscience, perception, personality, psychopathology, and social psychology.
 Civic engagement and internship opportunities allow students to apply course content to real-world contexts.

-The concentration in neuroscience allows students to explore an interdisciplinary field combining the study of psychology and biology.
+The concentration in neuroscience allows students to explore an interdisciplinary field combining the study of psychology and biology, and the computational psychology major allows students to address questions about human or animal behavior by harnessing the tools of computer science.
 More information on research in the various laboratories may be found on the department’s website, colby.edu/psychology.

 Students who major in psychology will graduate knowing how to ask good questions and how to find and communicate the answers to those questions.
 These skills are useful in any field of endeavor, especially for graduate study in psychology or other professional programs such as law or medicine and as general preparation for entry into business, educational, nonprofit, or governmental work settings.